 If you want to get a true picture of the natural state of this part of Louisiana, no road trip would be complete without spending time exploring and hiking the trails at the Acadiana Park Nature Station.
 Dedicated to reacquainting people with nature since 1967, the 150-acre park has six miles of hiking paths and features a boardwalk that makes this handicap accessible, and a museum and learning center.
 Situated along the Dan Deballion Canal and Francois Coulee, you’ll almost never guess that you’re so close to the city because the area is maintained in its natural state.

-After hiking all day, you’ll probably want to stop for dinner before heading to your next stop.
-Dark Roux in Lafayette is open every day except Mondays and serves up original and uncomplicated American cuisine in a fun and comfortable environment.
-From the moment you walk in, you’ll be greeted with a smile and offered seasonal specialties like chicken and smoked sausage gumbo, cornmeal fried okra, and a popular favorite, aged beef with the creamiest potatoes you’ve ever tasted!
+After hiking all day, you'll probably want to stop for dinner before heading to your next stop.
+Zea Rotisserie & Bar in Lafayette serves original and uncomplicated American cuisine in a fun and comfortable environment.
+From the moment you walk in, you'll be greeted with a smile and offered the signature ribs and French open-flamed rotisserie chicken you've ever tasted!

 As you consider a place to retire for the night, check out T’Frere’s Bed & Breakfast, where Cajun hospitality and luxury meet.
 You’ll enjoy the original artwork scattered throughout the house and walking around the property in the cool of the evening.
 You might even like to sit out on the front porch and talk to other boarders or join the conversation in the house’s large kitchen.
 But this gorgeous house has a dark side.
 Legend has it that 100 years ago when the house was a family home, the lady of house, Amelie, was found dead inside the water well.
 With no explanation of how she died, her death was ruled a suicide and she was refused burial in the church cemetery.
 A female voice has been heard by visitors and recorded by the popular paranormal TV team that created “Ghost Adventures.”